 8. Camera/Video Equipment

 One of the most powerful ways to promote your club is via social media.
 To do that effectively, you’re going to need a regular supply of action shots of your riders.
 Close up whenever possible.
-If you’re going to use a camera, rather than your mobile, it makes good sense to buy a waterproof housing for it.
+If you’re going to use a camera, rather than your mobile, it makes good sense to buy a camera strap and waterproof housing for it.
+If you’re looking for high-quality straps that won’t break with tension, here’s a link to the HoldFast Gear collection.
 This will allow you to get into the water with the riders and take exciting close-up shots without the risk of water damage.
 A wide-angle lens and a powerful zoom are also a great help.

 Once the main elements are in place, there are a lot of small essentials that can make your club run more smoothly and professionally in the long run.